 The answer is yes and no.

 Sure, micro-moments made a big splash in search trends a few years back.
 But that spike occurred before the mobile-first revolution truly hit home.
 To the point where nowadays, 52.2 percent of worldwide website traffic comes from mobile devices and 20 percent of American adults now solely rely on their smartphones to stay connected.

 With that said, consumers are now fully in control of their journeys and expect brands to be there right when the need arises.
-That’s why at Selligent Marketing Cloud, we believe micro-moments are more relevant now than ever.
+That’s why at Marigold Engage, we believe micro-moments are more relevant now than ever.
 And that’s why we’re dedicating a brand-new whitepaper and an upcoming webinar to the high art of hitting consumers right when they need you.

 Because ultimately, winning the micro-moment is everything now that the average user touches his or her phone 2,617 times a day.
 Moments are stronger than loyalty, as 90 percent of smartphone users are not absolutely certain of the specific brand they want to buy when looking for information in a micro-moment.
 And a whopping 51 percent have purchased from a different company than originally intended because it provided information at the time of need.

 Did that get your attention?
 Great!
 Because in this post, we will outline approaches towards designing customer experiences around moments that make a difference.
 It all starts now, not a moment wasted!

 In order to design micro-moments in your CX, take a step back and test-drive your entire arsenal of touchpoints from the customer’s perspective.
 Dream up scenarios in which customers may need your brand in a specific moment, then see how your marketing/content/service offering lives up to the challenge.

 Ask what can be added?
 What can be optimized?
 What are some blind spots to be eliminated?